Configuration

 ... }

-The following list shows all available options for file formats.
+The following list documents all available per-format options.

 JPEG (image/jpeg)